sponsored

 Especially if you fill your care basket with nutritious foods.

-If you aren't sure whether or not your gift recipient can and will cook involved meals, then it may be best to include a variety of foods.
+If you aren't sure whether or not your gift recipient can and will cook involved "from scratch" meals, then it may be best to include a variety of foods.
 Even processed and convenience foods are better than no food.
 But, there are plenty of good-for-ya foods that you can slip in the basket, that are easy to make quickly.

 Foods for An Elderly Care Basket